 The post announcing the shutdown was made on a Russian-language cybercrime forum, where the administrator for Joker’s Stash explained that they are going “on a well-deserved retirement”.
 The message explains that the marketplace will remain up for a month to allow Joker’s Stash customers to spend their account balances but will ultimately “fade to dark, forever” on February 15, 2021.
 The admin also warns that they will not be opening again, and other marketplaces using their name would be “imposters”.

-The admin’s post does not explain why they made the decision, though the turbulent year the marketplace had probably has something to do with it.
+The admin’s post does not explain why they made the decision, though the turbulent year the marketplace had probably had something to do with it.
 Threat intelligence company Intel 471 revealed that US Department of Justice and Interpol allegedly seized proxy servers that were used in connection with the blockchain-based domains that belong to Joker’s Stash.
 At the time, the marketplace’s operators were quick to reassure customers that they would quickly return to normal.
-Furthermore, the cyber criminal running the marketplace contracted COVID-19 in October and spent a week in hospital.
-Their absence ultimately impacted the marketplace, with disruption to the forums, inventory replenishments and other operations.
+Furthermore, the cybercriminal running the marketplace contracted COVID-19 in October and spent a week in the hospital.
+Their absence ultimately impacted the marketplace, with disruption to the forums, inventory replenishments, and other operations.
 Intel 471 also noted that customers started complaining that the marketplace’s payment card data quality was becoming increasingly poor.

 “We are also want to wish all young and mature ones cyber-gangsters not to lose themselves in the pursuit of easy money.
 Remember, that even all the money in the world will never make you happy and that all the most truly valuable things in this life are free,” the admin of Joker’s Stash ended the closure announcement with a warning.

 Emotet botnet disrupted by a global law enforcement operation